alexa-samples/intro-to-alexa-conversations-demo/README.md

+﻿# ** This repository has been archived **
+This repository is still available as a point-in-time reference, but no further updates or support will be prioritized.

-﻿# Intro to Alexa Conversations
+# Intro to Alexa Conversations

 This folder contains the nodejs lambda function code for the Intro to Alexa Conversations hosted template available in the Alexa Developer Portal.